haysconun/blastospim-processing-pipeline-Jupyter/README.md

 If the user is unable to launch Jupyter lab to run on a machine with GPU(s), the user should consult our other documentation (ADD LINK HERE) for how to train neural networks via SLURM script (using sbatch).

-## Download smaple data for training.
+## Download sample data for training.

 TODO: insert python script which can be run to download data from google drive